Subscribers to my email list get free early access to future chapters!

 “Mhm,” Qingcang replied as a ‘yes’, nodding in approval.

 Qingcang paused momentarily, his silverware resting on his plate, and looked at Lina in the eyes.
-“Ask away,” he replied softly.
+“Ask away,” he murmured.

-“I’m interested in the world that made you the person you are right now,” Lina explained, her gaze never leaving Qingcang’s as he looked on with a slightly tilted head.
-“Besides, you always seem in such a hurry to leave.
+“I’m interested in the world that made you the person you are right now,” Lina’s gaze never left Qingcang’s as he looked on with a slightly tilted head.
+“Besides, you always seem to be in such a hurry to leave.
 I sometimes wonder how amazing that world might be.”

-Qingcang hesitated momentarily, his brown eyes fixed on Lina’s face as if he was deciding whether to tell her.
+Qingcang hesitated momentarily, his brown eyes fixed on Lina’s face as if he were deciding whether to tell her.
 He sighed deeply and averted his gaze from her curious eyes before speaking.
-“There is always a never-ending conflict between two tribes, and they have been enemies since ancient times,” he said casually, trying to make her understand that he needed to go there to win that war once and for all.
+“There is always a never-ending conflict between two tribes, and they have been enemies since ancient times.”

-Qingcang’s eyebrows furrowed slightly as he regarded Lina.
-“Didn’t you always want me to leave?” he asked abruptly, catching her off guard.
+Qingcang’s eyebrows furrowed.
+“Didn’t you always want me to leave?”

-Qingcang’s tilted head straightened, and he regarded Lina with a thoughtful expression.
-“Why?” he asked, his voice soft.
+Qingcang regarded Lina with a thoughtful expression.
+“Why?” he murmured.

 Lina met Qingcang’s gaze with a mix of determination and vulnerability.
-“You’ve been so kind to me,” she said, her voice barely above a whisper.
+“You’ve been so kind to me,” she murmured.
 “Sometimes I want to make things easier for you so you won’t miss your home as much.
 But it seems you still want to return, no matter how chaotic.
 That means your home is worth it.”
 She looked around, taking in the beauty of her garden with its colorful flowers and neatly trimmed hedges.

 Qingcang lowered his eyes in thought, his long dark hair falling on his back.
 The silence between them was filled with birds chirping in the distance and the gentle rustling of leaves.

 Qingcang was tapping his finger impatiently on the armrest of his chair as he sat.
 He had a question to ask Lina and could not wait any longer.
-He faced her, and with indifference, he asked, “What do you like?”
+He faced her, and with indifference in his tone, he asked, “What do you like?”

-Lina looked up, a little taken aback by the sudden question.
+She looked up, a little taken aback by the sudden question.
 She tilted her head, trying to understand what Qingcang was getting at.
 “Huh?
-What do I like?” she repeated, her brow furrowed.
+What do I like?”

 Qingcang nodded, still tapping his finger on the armrest.
 “That’s right.
 What do you like, and what do you want?
-I’ll give you whatever you want,” he reiterated his question, his voice calm and collected.
+I’ll give you whatever you want.”

-Qingcang noticed Lina’s playful grin and was caught off guard.
-“Why are you smiling?” he asked as he already felt he would regret his question.
+He noticed her playful grin and was caught off guard.
+“Why are you smiling?”
+He already felt he would regret his question.

 Qingcang furrowed his brows, taken aback by Lina’s request, and tried deciphering her cryptic words.
 He knew he had made a mistake by asking her what she liked, and now he was paying the price.
 He could feel his annoyance building up as he wondered what she had in mind.

 Qingcang stared at her blankly, not expecting her to ask something impossible of him.
-“Except this one,” he said with a hint of irritation.
+“Except this one.”

 Her smile did not falter.
 In fact, it widened, and her eyes lit up with a mischievous glint.
-“Then, Moon Supreme, just do some chores around the house,” she suggested, her tone playful.
+“Then, Moon Supreme, just do some chores around the house.”

 Qingcang’s irritation flared up at the suggestion.
 He was the king of kings, the Moon Supreme, and the most powerful living being in the three realms.
 Nobody dared to tell him what to do, let alone ask him to do chores.
-‘I knew she wanted me to be her servant,’ he thought, rolling his eyes at how she never stopped being so bold to him.
-He scoffed in disbelief, unable to contain his frustration.
+‘I knew she wanted me to be her servant.’
+He rolled his eyes at how she never stopped being so bold to him.
+He scoffed.
 “Not this one, too,” he replied curtly, about to lose his patience.

-Her expression turned severe momentarily, but she quickly regained her composure and looked at Qingcang with a challenging glint.
+Her expression turned severe, but she quickly regained her composure and looked at Qingcang with a challenging glint.
 “Why?
-It’s pretty easy, and I can teach you—” she said before being cut off by his irritated reply.
+It’s pretty easy, and I can teach you—”

 She fell silent, wondering if her playful banter had gone too far.
 She was trying to lighten the mood and make a connection with Qingcang, but it seemed like she had pushed him over the edge.

 Lina blinked, taken aback by Qingcang’s reaction.
 She realized she had made a mistake and sighed deeply, trying to gather her thoughts.
 His aristocratic demeanor made him seem unapproachable, and she had to choose her words carefully.
 She knew he could not easily comply with becoming her perfect obedient housemate, and it was clear that he was uncomfortable with the idea of doing chores.
-“Well then, I’m okay with you being my friend,” she replied, hoping to diffuse the tension.
+“Well then, I’m okay with you being my friend.”

-Surprised by Lina’s response, Qingcang raised an eyebrow and asked, “Your friend?”
+Surprised by Lina’s response, Qingcang raised an eyebrow.
+“Your friend?”

 Lina nodded, looking directly at Qingcang.
 “Yes, that’s right.
 Let’s hang out and get to know each other.
-After all, we’re going to be temporarily married and living together,” she said, her voice soft and gentle.
+After all, we’re going to be temporarily married and living together.”

 Lina nodded.
 A broad smile crept onto her face, happy she had managed to break through Qingcang’s defenses.
 “Yes, that’s right.
-I want to get to know you better,” she said, her voice infused with warmth and enthusiasm, hoping they could build a strong friendship beyond their temporary marriage.
+I want to get to know you better.”

 Qingcang’s face remained mysterious; his thoughts were cloaked in silence.

 Lina noticed Qingcang’s hesitation and furrowed her brow with concern.
-“Don’t you want to be my friend?” she asked, tilting her head to one side as she peered at him.
+“Don’t you want to be my friend?”
+She tilted her head to one side, peering at him.

 “The amusement park?”
-Qingcang asked as he raised an eyebrow in surprise at the suggestion.
-He did not even know what an amusement park was.
-However, he quickly dismissed the thought.
+Qingcang raised an eyebrow at the suggestion.
 ‘Forget it.
-The sooner I make her happy, the quicker I can kill Yunzhong,’ he thought.
-With a nod, he agreed, “When should we leave?”
+The sooner I make her happy, the quicker I can kill Yunzhong.’
+He nodded.
+“When should we leave?”

-“In a few minutes, my teammates will come over to discuss my strategy for tomorrow’s competition,” Lina responded eagerly.
-She had been working on her plan for the past few days, and tomorrow was the big day for her Esports career.
+“In a few minutes, my teammates will come over to discuss my strategy for tomorrow’s competition.”
+Lina worked on her plan for the past few days, and tomorrow was the big day for her Esports career.
 She could not wait to compete in the massive stadium and come out on top.
 “It won’t take more than an hour.
-I’ll be free after that,” she added, her eyes shining with anticipation to enjoy her time with her new friend.
+I’ll be free after that.”
+Her eyes sparkled.

 Lina’s peaceful morning was abruptly interrupted by the sound of the doorbell, causing her heart to race in surprise.

-‘My teammates are fifteen minutes too early,’ she thought as she quickly approached the video intercom, hoping to glimpse the unexpected visitor.
+‘My teammates are fifteen minutes too early.’
+She quickly approached the video intercom, hoping to glimpse the unexpected visitor.
 As she saw the image of a familiar face, a sudden feeling of unease crept up inside her.
-“It’s Jianmin!” she exclaimed, her voice trembling with fear at the tense situation.
+“It’s Jianmin!”
+Her voice trembled.

 Qingcang, sitting on the chair, overheard Lina’s panicked voice as she hurried back to him.
 He scowled fiercely at the thought of seeing that ‘disgusting mutt’ again, and the mere mention of Jianmin’s name was enough to irritate him.